parsehex/parsehex.github.io/readmes/ProjectDepot-Gallery.md

 # ProjectDepot Gallery

-> You've already created your projects -- show them off without spending more time.
+> **Your GitHub Portfolio, On Autopilot.**

 ![ProjectDepot Gallery preview](/readme-images/pd_gallery-preview.png)

-A ready-to-fork project that deploys a zero-maintenance landing page to your GitHub Pages site.
-Your repositories are showcased and updated automatically via GitHub Actions.
+A zero-maintenance landing page that updates itself.
+Fork this repo, and it will automatically showcase your projects using GitHub Actions.

 > [!NOTE]
 >